HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 - Run the installer.

 ### 4. Adding the framework to your project
-1. Open a blank Unity project.
+1. Open a blank 3D Unity project.
 2. Initialize a git repo by running `git init` in your project directory.
 If you want, [add a remote](https://docs.github.com/en/get-started/git-basics/managing-remote-repositories)
 3. Add the [Unity .gitignore](https://github.com/github/gitignore/blob/master/Unity.gitignore) at the root of your project directory
 4. [Download the latest release](https://github.com/HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/releases/tag/v1.2) of the Unity package and drag it into Unity.
+Choose "Import" in the dialog box.

 Alternatively you can add this framework as a submodule into the Assets folder.
 This is recommended if you wish to make changes to the framework:
 ```